 - Be conscious of – and ask about – likely driving times and adjust your itinerary accordingly.
 For example, some artisan co-ops look interesting and worthwhile ethically, but the drive to get there might be long and the road unsealed.
 Is it really worth it?
 Maybe yes or maybe no. We note some driving times on our website, particularly for our signature tours to help you decide.

 - Really think about each excursion and communicate what you want your local city guide to show you.
 Otherwise, he will have a tendency to take you to shops where hopefully he can earn a commission.
-This is ok (they have to live as best they can in this poor country), but it is your holiday of a lifetime, and it would be a shame to miss out on what you would find most interesting simply because you hadn’t done the research (begin via our website and suggestions).
-It’s up to you to communicate your expectations to your guide at the beginning of your morning tour.
+This is ok (they have to live as best they can in this poor country), but it is your holiday of a lifetime, and it would be a shame to miss out on what you would find most interesting simply because you hadn’t done the research (begin via our website, in particular any blog posts we have written about particular locations and suggestions).
+It’s up to you to communicate your expectations to your local, city guide (this will not be your driver) at the beginning of your morning tour of any particular city.

 - Of course, in taking a proactive approach you may ruffle some feathers, because you might be taking people like your driver out of his comfort zone.
 We don’t suggest you go against your nature if it makes you too uncomfortable.
 It is all about balance.
 Also keep the vibe friendly and light-hearted as Moroccans can be quick tempered, and you might need to be the adult in the room.
 At the same time, they are human beings who tend to respond very positively to a nice smile and a gently jocular manner.